workkkfor2012/gemini-coder/packages/website/docs/intro.md

 - Initializes web chats
 - Not limited to Gemini
 - Code completions with any model
-- Handles truncated chat reponses
+- Apply chat reponses one-click
 - Include websites in context
 - Does not collect usage data
 - Lightweight, just ~1.3MB